The Gross-Kuz'min Connjecture for CM fields: General results

 If the Gross conjecture does not hold for $\K'$, then $(A'(\K'))^-(T)$ is infinite.
-Since $\Ker(\iota: A(\K') \ra A(\K))$ is finite and the ideal lift map commutes with the action of $\Lambda$, it follows that $(A'(\K))^-(T)$ must also be infinite.
-Therefore it suffices to prove the conjecture for extensions verifying the Assumptions \ref{kassum}.
+The kernel of the ideal lift map $\Ker(\iota: A(\K') \ra A(\K))$ has finite exponent, bounded by $[ \K : \K' ]$, and lift map commutes with the action of $\Lambda$: therefore $(A'(\K))^-(T)$ must also be infinite.
+It thus suffices to prove the conjecture for extensions satisfying the Assumptions \ref{kassum}.